-Notwithstanding any contrary provision of this Agreement, the transfer notice is not required when a Party proposes to mortgage, pledge, hypothecate, or grant a security interest in all or a portion of its Working Interest (including Assignments of Hydrocarbon production executed as further security for the debt secured by that security device); any Production Systems, Facilities, or equipment; or when any interest is conveyed in accordance with Articles 16 (Non-Consent Operations), 17 (Withdrawal From Agreement), and 18 (Abandonment and Salvage).
-However, an encumbrance arising from the financing transaction shall be expressly made subject and subordinated to this Agreement.
+Notwithstanding any contrary provision of this Agreement, the Transfer Notice is not required: (i) when a Party proposes to mortgage, pledge, hypothecate, or grant a security interest in all or a portion of its Working Interest (including assignments of Hydrocarbon production executed as further security for the debt secured by that security device), and/or its Participating Interest Share of any Production Systems, Facilities, or equipment; or (ii) when any interest is conveyed in accordance with Articles 16 (Non-Consent Operations), 17 (Withdrawal From Agreement), 18 (Abandonment and Salvage), or 24.2.2 (Exercise of Preferential Right to Purchase).
+However, the Party creating an encumbrance under (i) above remains liable for all obligations under and pursuant to such encumbrance and an encumbrance arising from the financing transaction shall be expressly made subject and subordinated to this Agreement.

 Effective Date of Transfer of Interest

-The effective date of a Transfer of Interest shall be at least sixty (60) days, but not more than one hundred eighty (180) days, after the date of the receipt of the transfer notice.
-A Transfer of Interest, other than those provided in Article 17.1 (Right to Withdrawal) and Article 24.1.1 (Exceptions to Transfer Notice), is effective and shall be binding upon the Parties at the latest date of occurrence of all of the following: (i) the transferor or transferee provides all remaining Parties with a photocopy of a fully executed Transfer of Interest and an executed MMS Form 1123, “Designation of Operator,” and an “Application for Certification of Oil Spill Responsibility” form and (ii) evidence of receipt of all necessary approvals by the MMS.
+The effective date of a Transfer of Interest shall not be more than one hundred eighty (180) days prior to the date of receipt of the Transfer Notice nor more than one hundred eighty (180) days, after the date of receipt of the Transfer Notice, unless such requirement is waived by the Parties in writing.
+A Transfer of Interest, other than those provided in Article 17.1 (Right to Withdrawal) and Article 24.1.1 (Exceptions to Transfer Notice), is effective and shall be binding upon the Parties at the latest date of occurrence of all of the following: (i) the transferor or transferee provides all remaining Parties with a photocopy of the fully executed documents evidencing the Transfer of Interest and an executed BOEM Form 1123, “Designation of Operator”, and an “Application for Certification of Oil Spill Responsibility” form and (ii) evidence of receipt of all necessary approvals by the DOI.
 The Parties shall promptly undertake all reasonable actions necessary to secure those approvals and shall execute and deliver all documents necessary to effectuate that Transfer of Interest.
-All costs attributable to a Transfer of Interest are the sole obligation of the assigning Party.
+All costs attributable to a Transfer of Interest are the sole obligation of the transferring Party.

-Minimum Transfer of Interest
+Maintenance of Uniform Interest and Minimum Transfer of Interest

-Except as otherwise provided in this Agreement, a Transfer of Interest shall cover an undivided Working Interest in the entire Contract Area.
-Prior to the approval of the Execution AFE for the initial Development System, no Transfer of Interest shall be made that is not at least an undivided _______ percent (__%) Working Interest, unless the Parties unanimously agree to a different minimum Transfer of Interest.
+Except as otherwise provided in this Agreement, a Transfer of Interest shall cover an undivided Working Interest in the entire Contract Area, including such undivided interest of the Party in all Leases, wells, equipment, Production and Development Systems, Facilities, Hydrocarbons and other property, both real and personal within the Contract Area.
+Prior to the approval of the Execution AFE for the initial Development System, no Transfer of Interest to a third party shall be made that is not at least an undivided _______ percent (__%) Working Interest, unless the Parties unanimously agree to a different minimum Transfer of Interest.
 After the Execution AFE Election on the initial Development System, a Transfer of Interest to a third party shall be limited to a minimum Working Interest of ____ percent (__%), unless the Parties unanimously agree to a different minimum Transfer of Interest.

 Form of Transfer of Interest

-Any Transfer of Interest shall incorporate provisions that the Transfer of Interest is subordinate to and made expressly subject to this Agreement and provide for the assumption by the assignee of the performance of all of the assigning Party’s obligations under this Agreement.
-Any Transfer of Interest not in compliance with this provision is voidable by the non-assigning Parties.
+Any document evidencing a Transfer of Interest shall incorporate provisions that the Transfer of Interest is subordinate to and made expressly subject to this Agreement and provide for the assumption by the transferee of the performance of all of the transferring Party’s obligations under this Agreement, except as to any obligation that the transferring Party may remain liable for, if applicable, in accordance with Article 24.1.
+Any Transfer of Interest not in compliance with this Article 24.1.4 is voidable by the non-transferring Parties.

 Warranty